KianBay/captylize/README.md

 - Support for both image URL and file upload inputs
 - Easy-to-use REST API endpoints

+For information about the models used, see the [MODELS.md](MODELS.md) file.

 ## Todo

 - [x] Implement basic image captioning with VIT-GPT2 model